commty/Core7/README.md

-Core 7 CMF(RUS) of fork of Drupal 7
+Core 7 CMF
 ============

+Fork of Drupal 7